jenslaufer/abnb-site/_posts/2018-06-05-how-to-read-market-analysis-report..md

 On the bottom of the first page there is a interactive map with all the Airbnb listings in the different areas.
 ![Interactive Overview Map](/images/map.PNG)

-It's possible to zoom in and click on a single listing.
-You can check the metrics for that individual listing, see a photo.
+It's possible to zoom in and out.
+You can get and click on a single listing.
+You can check the metrics for that individual listing and a photo by clicking on a bubble.
 You can check the listing on Airbnb by clicking the link:

 ![Individual Listing](/images/map_details.PNG)